 - Lightbox - users can view, manipulate, compare, overlay and link images and image regions in organized sets

 - Semantic Web Database - our solution comes with a flexible semantic database system which can be used to define new patterns of knowledge, create custom input screens for project members, and share knowledge patterns with the community

 Who is this relevant for?

-Our cultural heritage solution delivers benefits for two different target groups: art experts and art consumers.
+The ResearchSpace platform delivers benefits for two different target groups: art experts and art consumers.

-Art experts could benefit from an application which relies on simplified integration of external data sources, a more transparent data model and numerous query and visualization functionalities.
+Art experts benefit from an application which relies on simplified integration of external data sources, a more transparent data model and numerous query and visualization functionalities.
 This lowers the technical barriers, required expertise and cost for producing high quality cultural heritage data.
 In other words, institutions can, for example, much cheaper develop and maintain their customer-facing assets such as website, informational brochures, etc.

-Art consumers, on the other hand, can benefit, for example, from an application providing art-related information in a more interactive, exciting and thought-provoking manner, based on own preferences and interests.
+Art consumers, on the other hand, benefit, for example, from an application providing art-related information in a more interactive, exciting and thought-provoking manner, based on own preferences and interests.